oxmc/pi-ware-bot/README.md

 # pi-ware-bot
-This id the repo for the pi-ware discord bot.
+This is the repo for the pi-ware discord bot.

 **Join the pi-ware Discord server**: